 Section 21.
-VACANCIES: A vacancy in an elective office shall be filled by appointment by the Council, such appointe to hold office until the next general municipal election and until his successor is elected and qualified.
+VACANCIES: A vacancy in an elective office shall be filled by appointment by the Council, such appointee to hold office until the next general municipal election and until his successor is elected and qualified.
 Such successor shall be elected for the unexpired term of his predecessor at the general municipal election next succeeding such appointment.
-Should the Council fail to fill any such vacancy within forty days after the same occurs, then it shall be filled by appointment by the Mayor; provided, however, that if the offices of a majority, or more, of the Council shall become vacant, the City Clerk shall call a special municipal election to fill the same which shall be held within sixty days of the existence thereof, and each candidate elected at such election shall hold office for the unexpired term of his predecessor.
+Should the Council fail to fill any such vacancy within forty days after the same occurs, then it shall be filled by appointment by the Mayor; provided, however, that if the offices of a majority, or more, of the Council shall become vacant, the City Clerk shall call a special municipal election to fill the same, which election shall be held within sixty days of the existence of said vacancies, and each candidate elected at such election shall hold office for the unexpired term of his predecessor.

-If any officer of the city shall die, or be removed from office as herein provided, or shall remove, or absent himself, from the city for more than thirty days consecutively, without permission of the Council, or for said period shall wilfully fail or refuse to perform the duties of his office, though able so to do, or shall fail to qualify, or shall resign, or be adjudged insane, or convicted of a felony, his office shall thereupon become vacant.
+If any officer of the City shall die, or be removed from office as herein provided, or shall remove, or absent himself, from the City for more than thirty days consecutively, without permission of the Council or for said period shall wilfully fail to qualify, or shall resign, or be adjudged insane, or be convicted of a felony, his office shall thereupon become vacant.